GurpreetSingh31-Data/Customer_Segmentation-MallData-/README.md

  ## KMeans
 KMeans is a type of unsupervised machine learning algorithm used for clustering, which aims to divide a dataset into 𝑘 clusters (groups).
 Each cluster consists of data points that are more similar to each other compared to points in other clusters.

+ ### Key Concepts of KMeans:
+**Clustering**: KMeans attempts to partition the dataset into 𝑘 clusters, where 𝑘 is a predefined number chosen by the user.

+**Centroid**: Each cluster is represented by its centroid, which is the average of all data points in that cluster.
+The centroid acts as the center of the cluster.

+**Distance Metric**: The algorithm typically uses Euclidean distance to measure the distance between data points and centroids.
+Data points are assigned to the cluster with the nearest centroid.

 ## Insights: